Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 which can have a negative impact on the timing and editing of the line.

 !!! example "Kaleido's default margins"
-    For Kaleido,
-    we set a margin of 200px for the left and right edges, and 60 on the top and bottom edges.

     ![Kaleido's default margins](./img/styling/kaleido-house-style-margins.png)

 Margins also decide when a line of dialogue will be automatically broken.